Acupuncture, Herbs and Nutrients for Insomnia

-John & I thought we would write a little bit today about how acupuncture, herbs and nutrients can help in the treatment of insomnia.
-If you or a loved one you know suffers from insomnia we hope you find this article helpful.
+I thought I would write a little bit today about how acupuncture, herbs and nutrients can help in the treatment of insomnia.
+If you or a loved one you know suffers from insomnia I hope you find this article helpful.

 Insomnia affects an estimated 10-15% of American adults.
 Growing awareness of insomnia and other sleep disorders led to a doubling of physician visits for sleeplessness and an over 7-fold increase in visits with insomnia diagnoses from 1993 to 2007.
 Prescriptions for medications for insomnia have increased accordingly, with a striking 30-fold increase in prescriptions for nonbenzodiazepine sedative hypnotics (e.g., zolpidem) during this time.
 (Bertisch et al 2014)